If you’re looking to spread the cost of financing your car, hire purchase is one option to consider.

 Any late or missed payments on your hire purchase agreement will also be flagged on your credit report and could affect your credit score and chances of borrowing in the future too.

-Finally, even though you don’t legally own the vehicle until the agreement comes to an end, the effects of depreciation and the costs of maintenance still all lie with you.
+Finally, even though you don’t legally own the vehicle until the agreement comes to an end, the effects of depreciation and maintenance costs still all lie with you.

 As hire purchase agreements tend to run over a longer period, it may mean there’s more risk of depreciation even before the car is fully yours.